preocanin/greenwint/README.md

 # greenwint

 A color scheme for Vim based on ['winterd'] by smurfd.
-Works with GUI and terminal (it exists samll difference in color shades).
+Works with GUI and terminal (it exists small difference in color shades).

 Screenshot
 ---